seanbreckenridge/tree-sitter-rifleconfig/README.md

 - `:edit`
 - `:InspectTree`

-For syntax highlighting, copy the `./queries/rifleconfig/highlights.scm` file to `~/.config/nvim/queries/rifleconfig/highlights.scm`
+For syntax highlighting, copy the `./queries/rifleconfig/highlights.scm` file to `~/.config/nvim/queries/rifleconfig/highlights.scm`, or clone the repo and add it to your `runtimepath`

 For comment support (see `:help commenting`), add `vim.opt_local.commentstring = "-- %s"` to `~/.config/nvim/after/ftplugin/rifleconfig.lua`